-During the ancient time, soils were classified on the basis of their fertility i.e. Fertile (Urvara) and sterile (Usara)
+During ancient times, soils were classified on the basis of their fertility i.e. Fertile (Urvara) and sterile (Usara)

-Soils were classified on the basis of their inherent characteristics and external features like texture, color, the slope of the land, etc. in 16 Century AD.
+Soils were classified on the basis of their inherent characteristics and external features like texture, color, the slope of the land, etc. in the 16th Century AD.

 Classification of soils on the basis of texture:

 - Silty: Its particles are smaller than sandy soils, made up of rock and other mineral particles.
-It hols water batter than sandy soil.
+It holds water better than sandy soil.
 Silty soil is more fertile than other types of soil.
 It improves soil fertility, so used in agriculture.

 - Clayey: Clay-type soil has good water storage as its particles are very tightly packed together.
 Clayey soil is the densest and heaviest type of soil.
 Its drainage is not good.

-- Loamy: This type of soil is a combination of sand, silt, and clay, so it is very beneficial and has echo od qualities.
+- Loamy: This type of soil is a combination of sand, silt, and clay, so it is very beneficial and has similar qualities.
 It retains moisture and nutrients, so it is suitable for farming. because of its inorganic origin it also possesses higher calcium and pH levels

-Classification of soil on the basis of colour:
+Classification of soil on the basis of color: